wix-incubator/quix/README.md

 ## Configuration

 Most of the configuration you'll need is done in [.env](./.env) configuration file. <br />

+##### Presto
 By default, Quix works with demo Presto instance that runs inside Docker Compose. <br />
 To work with your real Presto DB, change `PRESTO_API` URL.
 Note that you need to specify full URL, including protocol, port and API version.
 For example: `http://presto.my.domain:8181/v1`

+##### DB
 Quix also uses MySQL to store notebooks and other application data.
 Location of this data is specified by `DB_VOLUME_PATH`. <br />
 As an alternative, you may use external MySQL database, by specifying some of the following variables:

 * DB_NAME - defaults to `Quix`, must exist
 * DB_USER - defaults to `root`
 * DB_PASS - defaults to empty password
 * DB_HOST - defaults to `db`
 * DB_PORT - defaults to `3306`

+##### User authentication
+Quix can work in two modes, multi-user mode authenticated with [Google OAuth](https://console.developers.google.com/apis/credentials), or a single-user mode.
+This is controlled by the following variables:
+* FAKE_AUTH - defaults to `false`, change to `1` or `true` to enable.

+If you your use google oauth, you must supply the clientId and the secret:
+* GOOGLE_SSO_CLIENT_ID
+* GOOGLE_SSO_SECRET

+Other variables related to authentication:
+* AUTH_COOKIE - defaults to `__quix`
+* AUTH_SECRET - the encyption key for the cookie.
+* COOKIE_MAX_AGE - should be in seconds, defaults to 30 days.

+##### Configuration for custom deployment
+running quix with `docker-compose` should "just work", but if you are doing a custom deployment, there are a couple more variables you might want to change.

+* BACKEND_INTERNAL_URL - An address + port (no protocol) where the backend service is deployed to, and accessible to the frontend service.
+* BACKEND_PUBLIC_URL - An address + port (no protocol) to the backend service, and will be accessbile to the user's browser.
+For most use-cases, this is the same as the previous variable.
+* DB_AUTO_MIGRATE - In case of upgrades/schema change, should quix try to upgrade the schema automaticlly. defaults to `true`.

 ## Architecture